elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Retention setting for wc scraper always overriding the user config and being set to 10 days.

 ### Removed

-- Release `prometheus-auth` has been removed.
+- The following helm release has been deprecated and will be uninstalled when upgrading:
+  - `wc-scraper`
+  - `prometheus-auth`
+  - `wc-scraper-alerts`
+  - `fluentd-aggregator`
 - Helm chart `basic-auth-secret` has been removed.
 - Unused config option `dnsPrefix`.